 Fully disabled accessible toilets

-Wide and flat disabled access in all areas
+There are wide and flat disabled access in all areas with internal raps to previously inaccessible areas.

 THE FUTURE

-In an area with very few facilities for the community, these major improvements will enable the church to provide for things like:
+In an area with very few facilities for the community, these major improvements will enable the church over time to help our community yet more.

 We hope you’re as excited as we are about the future of St Jude’s within its community for the ‘next era’ of its life.
 If you want to find out any more, do feel free to contact us.